ctch3ng/Camera-Pose-Estimation-Using-an-Aruco-Marker/README.md

 - Display the marker on a screen (with a white background) and point your webcam towards it.

 - You should see a 3D stick figure representing the camera’s position relative to the marker.

+## Acknowledgements

+I would like to thank Chinmay Prashant Kashid and Peter George for their contributions to the earlier versions of this code.
+Additionally, credit goes to the repository [naruya/aruco](https://github.com/naruya/aruco) for inspiration and reference.